dragoonDorise/pegasus-android-metadata/README.md

 Just click here: [Pegasus Frontend Android Metadata ](https://github.com/dragoonDorise/pegasus-android-metadata/archive/main.zip)

 Unzip it in your computer, insert your SD Card in your computer and just copy the contents of the pegasus-android-metadata-main folder, **don't copy the folder itself, only the content**.
+This will create several folders for each system and a **-internal** folder with the configuration for Pegasus and Retroarch.

 ## 4 - Transfer your Roms

 Now that you have the Metadata pack in your handheld lets copy some games, just drag and drop the rom files in every system folder ( we recommend using no intro roms found on archive.org )

-Example: I want to transfer **Legend of Zelda, The - A Link to the Past (USA).zip** for Super Nes, just drag and drop the file to sdcard/snes/, repeat the process with the rest of the systems you want to play.
+Example: I you want to transfer **Legend of Zelda, The - A Link to the Past (USA).zip** for Super Nintendo, just drag and drop the file to the snes/ folder in the SD Card, repeat the process with the rest of the systems you want to play.

-When you are good to go, insert the SD Card on your Handheld and go to the next step.
+When you are good to go, insert the SD Card on your Handheld and carry on to the next step.

 ## 5 - Configure Pegasus & Retroarch